mhmdmsvi24/disarm/README.md

 # secure-pdf

+## contribute

+1. clone
+2. `source venv/bin/activate`
+3. code
+4. Add your findings about suspicious pdfs and how to stop them in the doc

 ## suspicious pdf file attributes

 1. The two following indicate that the PDF document contains JavaScript.
 Almost all malicious PDF documents that I’ve found in the wild contain JavaScript (to exploit a JavaScript vulnerability and/or to execute a heap spray).
 Of course, you can also find JavaScript in PDF documents without malicious intend.